Diabetes Self-Management Program

 Type 2 Diabetes

-- Risk of Type 2 is increased in overweight, inactive & older people.
+- The risk of Type 2 is increased in overweight, inactive & older people.

 - 90% of people with diabetes have Type 2.